 Incredible(s)!
-Headed to the upcoming Disneyland Half Marathon Weekend?
+Headed to the upcoming the next runDisney contest?
 Yup, that’s pretty Incredible.
+Don’t forget to stretch for your half marathon!
 If you want to showcase your most Incredible self, Cigna has a well-developed, smart program of training tips to share.
-As a longstanding physical therapist (and doctorate student), these evidence-based techniques have caught my attention.
-Young or old, elite runner or beginner walker, there is something here for you!
+As a longstanding physical therapist (and now with a doctorate!), these evidence-based techniques have caught my attention.
+Young or old, elite runner or beginner walker, there is something here for you.

 No matter your technique preference, be sure to read the following Cigna tips.
 And streeeeeeetch yourself!